-87 Under the Merger Agreement, each share of Target stock is entitled to elect to receive the "Per Share Amount" in either cash or stock.
+90 Under the Merger Agreement, each share of Target stock is entitled to elect to receive the "Per Share Amount" in either cash or stock.
 The "Per Share Amount" is (i) \$33.00 plus the product, to the nearest tenth of a cent, of 0.734 times the average closing price of Acquiror's closing sales price on the NYSE for the five (5) trading days immediately preceding the closing date (such average closing price, the "Parent Closing Price") divided by (ii) the Parent Closing Price.
 The value of each election is intended to be the same based on an equalizer method.
-Elections between cash and stock are subject to proration if more than a fixed amount of cash would be paid or more than a fixed number of shares would be issued if all elections are given effect.
+Elections between cash and stock are subject to proration if more than a fixed number of shares would be issued if all elections are given effect.